Clinical trial of combining botulinum toxin injection and fissurectomy for chronic anal fissure: a dose-dependent study

 Purpose

-Our aim was to evaluate the effectiveness of combining a fissurectomy with a botulinum toxin A injection in treating chronic anal fissure.
+Our aim was to evaluate the effectiveness of combining fissurectomy with botulinum toxin A injection in treating chronic anal fissures.

 Methods

 A single surgeon in Saudi Arabia conducted a nonrandomized prospective cohort study between October 2015 and July 2020.
-The cohort included 116 female patients with chronic anal fissures with a mean age of 36.57±11.52 years who have presented to the surgical outpatient clinic and received a botulinum toxin injection A combined with fissurectomy.
-They were followed up with for at least 1, 2, 3, 4, and 8 weeks to evaluate the effects of the treatment, then again at 1 year.
-Primary outcome measures were symptomatic relief, complications, recurrence, and the need for further surgical intervention.
+The cohort included 116 female patients with chronic anal fissures, with a mean age of 36.57±11.52 years, who presented to the surgical outpatient clinic and received a botulinum toxin injection combined with fissurectomy.
+They were followed up with at 1, 2, 3, 4, and 8 weeks to evaluate the effects of the treatment, then again at 1 year.
+The primary outcome measures were symptomatic relief, complications, recurrence, and the need for further surgical intervention.

 Results

-Treatment with botulinum toxin A combined with fissurectomy was effective in 99.1% of patients with chronic anal fissure at 1 year.
-Five patients experienced recurrences at 8 weeks which resolved completely with a pharmacological sphincterotomy.
-Twelve patients experienced minor incontinence which later disappeared.
+Treatment with botulinum toxin A combined with fissurectomy was effective in 99.1% of patients with chronic anal fissures at 1 year.
+Five patients experienced recurrence at 8 weeks, which resolved completely with a pharmacological sphincterotomy.
+Twelve patients experienced minor incontinence, which later disappeared.
 Pain completely disappeared in more than half of the patients (55.2%) within 7 to 14 days.
 Pain started to improve in less than 8 days among patients treated with a dose of 50±10 IU (P=0.002).

 Conclusion